helixml/docs/pages/index.md

   {% item %}

-  ### Open source {% .jumbo %}
+  ### Open weights {% .jumbo %}

-  Maintain full control over your code and content.
-Markdoc is open-source and fully extensible.
+  Maintain full control over your data and models derived from it.
+Because we use open source models, you can own the weights, stay in control, and simplify data governance.
+Not your weights, not your brain. 🤯
   {% /item %}

 - {% ascii "pencil" /%}

   {% item %}

-  ### Developer & writer friendly {% .jumbo %}
+  ### Human friendly {% .jumbo %}

-  Markdoc delivers a powerful, flexible, developer experience (DX) with an equally capable authoring experience (AX).
+  The natural chat interface to data prep and fine tuning workflows allows you to fine tune highly performant, optimized and small models that excel at specific tasks.
+This makes training your own AI accessible to everyone. 🧑

   {% /item %}